War crimes of the Wehrmacht: Western Front

 Rape, while officially forbidden, was allowed in practice by the German military in eastern and southeastern Europe, while northern and western countries were relatively spared.

-In Occupied Denmark, which initially agreed to collaborate with Nazi Germany, rapes were not widespread, and German officials promised to punish them.
-By contrast thousands of Soviet female nurses, doctors and field medics fell victim to rape when captured, and were often murdered afterwards.
+Though not on the same scale as the rapes committed by German soldiers on the Eastern Front, rape still occurred in Western and Northern countries.
+A Dutch woman testified that she witnessed a Dutch girl being raped by a German soldier during the German occupation of the Netherlands.

+According to professors of Regional State Archives in Hamar, following the German invasion of Norway and during the German occupation of Norway, German soldiers committed numerous rapes against Norwegian women at gunpoint with impunity, while the local police ignored the reports of the rapes.

+During the Battle of the Bulge, a German soldier from the 2nd Panzer Division raped a fifteen-year-old Belgian girl in the small town of Hargimont, brutally suppressing her resistance with a helmet, while other soldiers committed murder in the same town.

+In his book "Sex Crimes Under the Wehrmacht", author David Raub Snyder stated that a large number of Italian, French, and even German women were raped by Wehrmacht soldiers during the war.
+He argued that there is no evidence to suggest that non-Slavic women were spared from rape by German soldiers any more than Slavic women.

 In France, there were some rapes in 1940 immediately after the invasion and then very few cases until 1944, when the number of cases spiked.
 The German command initially worked to reduce the number of rapes committed, because rapes during World War I had harmed the reputation of the German army.
 In 1944 the rapes were increasingly tolerated by the German hierarchy and occurred alongside massacres and looting, typically during anti-partisan operations.
 A photograph of a woman being gang-raped was included in the "Hitler's Crimes" exhibit displayed in Paris in 1945.

+During the German occupation of the British Channel Islands, some German soldiers were charged with rape.